abdelradysaady/data-analysis-portfolio/README.md

 # Data Analysis Portfolio

-This is my first data analysis project uploaded to GitHub.
+This is my data analysis project uploaded to GitHub.

 ### 📊 Project Overview:
 I built a Power BI dashboard to analyze sales performance, including: